FrankDocu/Lichess-Development-Onboarding/Lichess-Development-Onboarding.md

 It may be possible to build in Windows but this has not been verified.
 Some of the scripts that must be ran as part of the process are written as Linux shell scripts so it would be neccessary to modify these scripts accordingly or verify these scripts work on cygwin or similar.

 ## Getting Help
-If you get stuck during the install process, the most suitable place to seek help is the #lichess IRC channel on irc.freenode.org.
-The main developer of Lichess (Ornicar) can be found there, and several people who have successfully installed the stack also reside there.
+If you get stuck during the install process the most suitable place to seek help is the `#lichess` IRC channel on `irc.freenode.org`.
+The main developer of Lichess (Ornicar) can be found there as well as several people who have successfully installed the stack.

 ## Prerequisets